ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 - `DataSource` / `DataSource.Factory` ⛲️
 - `BoundaryCallback` 🏁

-^ Like many of the JetPack components, paging built from four fundamental parts
+^ Like many of the JetPack components, paging built from three or four fundamental parts

-^ `PagedListAdapter` as an adapter to present loaded data and manage diffing
+^ - `PagedListAdapter` as an adapter to present loaded data and manage diffing

-^ `PagedList` implements list to manage loading of data from `DataSource`
+^ - `PagedList` implements list to manage loading of data from `DataSource`

-^ `DataSource` and `DataSource.Factory` base class for loading data with relevant subclasses
+^ - `DataSource` and `DataSource.Factory` base class for loading data with relevant subclasses

-^ `BoundaryCallback` to signal when a `PagedList` has reached the end of available data
+^ - `BoundaryCallback` to signal when a `PagedList` has reached the end of available data

 ---